This post may contain affiliate links. Please see my disclosure policy for details.

 Spot birds, wildlife and rare fauna

-Although Sangai are the prize of Manipur.
+Although Sangai is the prize of Manipur.
 There is more than just the dancing deer that makes a home in the biomasses of the park.

 You’ll also see that wild pigs and hog deer share this floating sanctuary with the Sangai amongst many rare aquatic plants.